jpasqua/MultiMon/README.md

 	* Provides the functionality to read, write, and update settings that are shared throughout the application.
 * `MMWebUI`
 	* Implements the Web UI for *MultiMon* which primarily consists of pages that allow the user to view and update the settings of the device.
 When settings change in the Web UI, it calls back into MultiMon to have those changes reflected.
-	* **NOTE**: As of version 0.5, the real-time handling of changes is not very thorough.
+	* **NOTE**: Currently the real-time handling of changes is not very thorough.
 Many changes require a reboot to take effect.
 * `GUI` + `Screen`
 	* `GUI` is the primary interface used to cause `Screens` to be displayed and updated, and for user input to be processed.
 	* The heavy lifting for this is done by specialized implementations of the `Screen` class.
 There is a `TimeScreen`, a `WeatherScreen`, a `DetailScreen` and so on.